 - Develop training modules to explain how your organization’s grateful patient program works and how it prioritizes HIPAA compliance.

-- Provide physicians with resources and materials, such as talking points they can follow if a patient raises interest in grateful patient giving, or an informational sheet they can provide patients with that has all the information needed to get involved in your program.
+- Provide physicians with resources and materials, such as talking points they can follow if a patient raises interest in grateful patient giving, or an informational sheet they can provide patients with that has all the information needed to become more involved with your hospital.

-- Let doctors know ASAP when a patient has donated so they aren’t caught off guard.
+- Let doctors know ASAP when a patient has donated so they aren’t caught off guard if, and when, the patient mentions the gift.

 - Ensure your fundraising team understands the basics and importance of the healthcare projects or programs they seek to help fund.
 Physicians will have more trust in your development team when it’s clear that fundraisers have done the necessary background research to understand care providers’ needs.

-- Provide transparent fundraising updates on whether your program is doing well or facing challenges.
+- Provide transparent fundraising updates on whether your program is doing well or facing challenges, as well as keep referring clinicians updated as to your ongoing discussions with their patient donors.

 A physician’s role isn’t fundraising, just like a fundraiser’s role isn’t to provide expert patient care.
 However, fostering a basic sense of mutual understanding and shared commitment between these teams is necessary to ensure your hospital or healthcare system can serve its community now and in the future.